• Sponsor logos

 Dr. Carrie Booth Walling, Director, Human Rights Program, University of Minnesota

-Amanda Lyons, Executive Director, Human Rights Center, University of Minesota Law School
+Amanda Lyons, Executive Director, Human Rights Center, University of Minnesota Law School

 9:00 – 10:15 am CDT – Keeping Mothers and Babies Together